domch/seralarm/README.md

 ### Installation
-The folowing git clone creates a directory with the name "seralarm" and copy all files from github
+The following command 'git clone' creates a directory with the name "seralarm" and copy all files from the github into the directory.
 ```shell
 git clone git://github.com/domch/seralarm
 npm install